 How I Draw Faces! | First Tutorial Video

 How to: Draw 1/2 View (Side View)

 This is a very good art tutorial on how to draw the manga head from the side view.

-When we think about reality and how our heads differ from male to female, you don’t notice so much difference.
-Yes, a male might have a bit more prominent chin than females, but overall we look about the same.
+When we think about reality and how our heads differ from male to female, we don’t notice so much difference.
+Yes, a male might have a bit more prominent chin than a female, but overall we look about the same.

 However, in the manga, there is a clear difference between male and female heads and faces, and in this video, the artist brings those differences up in a really nice and clear way.